|Nutritional Guidelines (per serving)|

 Make the batter by first mixing the dry ingredients together: flour, baking powder, and salt in a bowl.

 Crack the egg into the flour mixture, then add the water, stirring to break the yolk, and form a fairly smooth batter (don't worry if there are a few small lumps).

 Spread coconut over a plate or other dry surface, and set beside the bowl of batter.
 Then hold the shrimp by the tail, (using tongs make this easier) and dip into the batter.

 Take the batter-coated shrimp and immediately drop it into the coconut, roll it around to make sure it is coated, then lift and place onto a kitchen-paper-covered plate.

 Pour oil into a frying pan, ensuring it's at least 1 inch deep.
 Set over medium-high to high heat.
 Test the temperature by dropping a tiny bit of batter into the oil.
 If it sizzles and cooks, the oil is ready.
 Drop a few shrimp at a time into the hot oil, reduce the heat to medium and fry quickly turning frequently.
 You will need about 20 seconds on each side.

-- In this recipe the shrimp is quickly and lightly fried in oil, this makes the coconut tempura extremely crisp.
-If, however, you are watching the calories or prefer to avoid oil for any other reason, then the shrimp can be oven-baked.
-Preheat your oven to 400 F and place a parchment covered baking on the middle shelf.
-Follow steps 1 through to 5, then place the battered shrimp onto the preheated tray and bake for 10 minutes turning halfway through and the shrimp are ready when the batter is golden and crisp.
+- In this recipe, the shrimp is quickly and lightly fried in oil.
+This makes the coconut tempura extremely crisp.
+If, however, you are watching calories or prefer to avoid oil for any other reason, then the shrimp can be oven baked.
+Preheat your oven to 400 F and place a parchment-covered baking sheet on the middle shelf.
+Follow Steps 1 through to 5, then place the battered shrimp onto the preheated tray and bake for 10 minutes turning halfway through.
+The shrimp are ready when the batter is golden and crisp.